akulpillai/TriforceNetBSDSyscallFuzzer/README.md

+# TriforceNetBSDSyscallFuzzer
+TriforceAFL is a modified version of AFL that supports fuzzing using QEMU's full system emulation.
+TriforceNetBSDSyscallFuzzer will be a syscall fuzzer for NetBSD built on top of TriforceAFL.

-# Building the target files
+## Building the target
 On the NetBSD box , enter the `targ` directory and run `make`.
 You should also build input files from this directory
 ```